pism/pism/doc/sphinx/manual/simplified-geometry.rst

 spacing, for example.
 When there is sliding, even more vertical resolution is recommended (see :numref:`tab-eisII`).
-Also, the vertical extent must be sufficient so that when the ice thickness grows large, especially before thermo-softening brings it back down, the vertical grid is tall enough to include all the ice.
-Table :numref:`tab-eisII` therefore includes suggested settings of ``-Lz``; experiment F is different because ice thickness increases with colder temperatures.
+Also, the vertical extent must be sufficient so that when the ice thickness grows large, especially before thermo-softening brings it back down, the vertical grid is tall enough to include all the ice. :numref:`tab-eisII` therefore includes suggested settings of ``-Lz``; experiment F is different because ice thickness increases with colder temperatures.